Tommy Edman Player Props: Cardinals vs. Angels

 Tommy Edman At The Plate

-- Edman has four doubles, a triple, four home runs and 11 walks while hitting .267.
+- Edman has four doubles, a triple, four home runs and 11 walks while batting .267.

-- Among qualifying hitters in MLB play, his batting average ranks 69th, his on-base percentage ranks 61st, and he is 50th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.